Measuring Online Behavior Change with Observational Studies: a Review: Map of methods for the quantification of online behavior change

 \subsubsection{Executive summary}

-Approximately 43\% of current research on behavioral change quantification includes the analysis of emotions or sentiment as the primary behavioral reference, at least to some extent (Figure~\ref{fig:behavior_type}).
+Given the broad and multidisciplinary lens adopted to classify behaviors in this review, we deal with a wide range of concepts, ranging from over to covert behaviors.
+Approximately 43\% of current research on behavior quantification includes the analysis of emotions or sentiment as the primary behavioral reference, at least to some extent (cf. \Cref{tab:table_behavior_type} and \Cref{fig:behavior_type}).
 Topical interest emerges as the second most frequently studied behavior, featuring in 38\% of the studies.
 In 76\% of the research, the behavioral subjects are communities, and behavior is usually tracked by aggregating measurements over many individuals; a few examples of behavior subjects as a collective exist, especially in the case of community dynamics studies.
 In the remaining 24\% of the studies, single individuals are the focus of the analysis.
-When investigating the objects to which behavior is applied, we find that most behaviors that are explicitly associated with a triggering event are applied to an object related to the event itself, usually attitude towards a reference topics (Figure~\ref{fig:behavior_obj}).
+When investigating the objects to which behavior is applied, we find that most behaviors that are explicitly associated with a triggering event in their change are applied to an object related to the event itself, usually attitude towards a reference topics (cf. \Cref{tab:table_behavior_obj} and \Cref{fig:behavior_obj}).
 Notably, nearly 90\% of the research analyzed explores behaviors that are entirely defined online, with no connection with any offline behavior.
-Behavior is quantified through various measures (Figure~\ref{fig:behavior_proxy}): 47\% of the studies employ at least one procedure based on simple counting, 43\% use at least one dictionary-based measure, and 17\% use at least one embedding-based tool.
-Figure~\ref{fig:behavior_typevsproxy} highlights the narrow range of behavioral measures for some behavior types.
-Emotion/sentiment and interest, the two most commonly investigated behavior types, are primarily quantified via dictionary-based and count-based measures, respectively.
+Behavior is quantified through various measures (cf. \Cref{tab:table_behavior_proxy} and \Cref{fig:behavior_proxy}): 47\% of the studies employ at least one procedure based on simple counting, 43\% use at least one dictionary-based measure, and 17\% use at least one embedding-based tool. \Cref{fig:behavior_typevsproxy} highlights the narrow range of behavioral measures for some behavior types.
+Emotion/sentiment and expressed interest, the two most commonly investigated behavior types, are primarily quantified via dictionary-based and count-based measures, respectively.